GeorgeOduor/Data-Handling-in-STATA/README.md

-Only four cars meet the condition set above.The & opperator makes stata to check if both conditions are met then scrapes off the data that satisfies it.Its important to note that in this dataset ,the label âdomesticâ was coded 0 and 1 for âforeignâ.
+Only four cars meet the condition set above.The & opperator makes stata to check if both conditions are met then scrapes off the data that satisfies it.Its important to note that in this dataset ,the label domestic was coded 0 and 1 for foreign.

 </p>

 <h2 id="h-5">

-<span class="heading-secnum">5Â </span> Missing Data
+<span class="heading-secnum">5 </span> Missing Data

 </h2>